Humans and AI are shaking hands

 #4 Federated learning

-This is a distributed approach to training where multiple users, each with their own data chunks, contribute to building a robust model.
+This is a distributed approach to training in which multiple users, each working with their own data chunks, contribute to building a robust model.
 Why is this particularly noteworthy?

-Currently, there’s a significant challenge: we’ve almost exhausted readily available data.
-So where do we find new?
+By 2026, one of the main constraints in AI development has become increasingly clear: access to high-quality data.
+We’ve almost exhausted readily available data, so where do we find new?
 Traditionally, we rely on public datasets from centralized sources like Google, Facebook, Instagram, etc. However, a substantial amount of data is generated locally by individuals or stored on servers and databases that are not publicly accessible.

 #5 Technology re-evaluation and Explainable AI

-However, there is currently no unified framework for providing these explanations, despite the existence of various approaches to explain models and data in general.
+Challenges remain.
+There is currently no unified framework for providing these explanations, despite the existence of various approaches to explain models and data in general.
 The more complex and extensive internals are, the harder it becomes to explain.
-Additionally, these explanations often involve complex mathematics, making them challenging to understand for those without a strong mathematical background.
+Many existing explanation methods rely on mathematical abstractions that are not easily accessible to non-technical audiences.

-More AI tech trends to watch in 2025
+More AI technology trends 2026 expects to see

-More AI tech trends to watch in 2025
+More AI technology trends 2026 expects to see

 Deepfakes